Honey Love (R. Kelly and Public Announcement song)

-"Honey Love" a song by American R&B singer R. Kelly and American R&B group Public Announcement.
-It was released as the second single from Kelly's debut studio album Born into the 90's (1992).
-It became Kelly's first number-one on the US R&B chart where it peaked for two weeks; also it barely made the Top 40 pop chart portion, peaking at number 39 on the Billboard Hot 100.
+"Honey Love" is a song by American R&B singer R. Kelly and his group Public Announcement from Kelly's debut studio album Born into the 90's (1992).
+It was released as the album's second single on Jive Records in April 1992.

+The song became Kelly's first number-one on the Billboard R&B chart where it peaked for two weeks.
+It also reached the Top 40 of the pop chart, peaking at number 39 on the Billboard Hot 100.

 The song was also used in the 1993 movie Menace II Society.

 Music video

-The video features a cameo appearance by actress Halle Berry.
+The music video was directed by Lionel C. Martin.
+It features a cameo appearance by actress Halle Berry.

 Legacy

 During the tour in support of Born into the 90's, Kelly came up with the concept for his album 12 Play.
 In the breakdown of "Honey Love", he addressed the audience and told them about "a dream where I made love to Mary J. Blige", which became the song "12 Play".

 R. Kelly mentions "Honey Love" in a verse of "I Wish": "'Honey Love' goes platinum and y'all ass come around / But y'all don't wanna raise the roof until my shit is going down."